mkalkbrenner/odfphp/README.md

 ## Installation
 Add the content of the src/ directory into your project.
 To use ODFphp you have to include at least the odf.php file.

-## Additional Documentation
-Visit the [wiki](https://github.com/hanspolo/odfphp/wiki) to learn more about the usage of ODFphp.

 ## License
 ODFphp is licensed under [GPL v.3](http://www.gnu.org/licenses/gpl.html)